Argon40Tech/Super-Rasptendo-Case-Power-Switch/README.md

 The **RASPTENDO RESET button** works by forcing a restart of your Raspberry pi 3 at any given time.
 The jumper wires of the **RASPTENDO RESET button** is to be soldered to the *P6 Pins*, which is labeled *RUN* on your Raspberry pi 3 Board, to issue a hardware reset<a href="#note2"><sup>[2]</sup></a>.

 Incidentally it can also be used to "wake" the Pi from halt/shutdown state.
-The **RASPTENDO RESET button** should only be used when really necessary (e.g. *your pi freezed*), as it may corrupt your SD card if the OS is writing on it when you trigger the switch.
+The **RASPTENDO RESET button** should only be used when really necessary (e.g. *your pi freezed*), as it may corrupt your SD card if the OS is writing on it when you trigger the button.

 <table>
 <tr><th>POWER Button</th><th>RESET Button</th></tr>